 The top three recommendations in the guidelines:

 Smoking has been shown to reduce the efficacy of biologics and has long been linked to mortality, cancer, heart disease and lung disease.
-If you smoke, now is a good time to try quitting.
-Talk to your doctor if you need help.
+It is recommended that health care professionals encourage PsA patients to not smoke, offering smoking cessation aids as needed.